 This document will state your wishes regarding the guardianship of your children and the property you own, as well as the person you would like to carry out your wishes after your death.
 While you can choose to write a will by yourself, it is generally not recommended to do so, as numerous errors may occur and your affairs might not be attended to in accordance with your desires.
 An attorney will carefully check the information you included in the document and will let you know whether it is correctly filled out.

 By providing your family with a will, they will be spared of the time-consuming and expensive process known as probate, which can take up to several years to complete until property and custody are figured out.
-The executor you name should be a trustworthy person who will ensure your estate and finances are managed exactly as you expressed following your death.
+The executor you name should be a trustworthy person who will ensure your estate and finances are managed exactly as you expressed.

 2. Choose a durable power of attorney

 Designating a power of attorney is always a wise idea, regardless of whether you are terminally ill or not.
 They will be allowed to take care of your legal and financial matters if you become disabled or incapacitated.
 You can choose the same person you named executor in your will.
 However, it is important to keep in mind that your power of attorney will only be able to take care of your affairs while you are alive, hence the importance of writing a will.

 3. Write a living will and designate a medical power of attorney

 A living will, also known as an advanced health care directive, is a document that outlines your wishes regarding the medical treatment you would like to receive if you become unable to express consent.
 It will specifically state which medical procedures you would or would not like to go through should you become incapable of speaking.
 Because a living will not include all known medical procedures and treatments, it is also recommended to name a medical power of attorney who will be legally allowed to choose for you under special circumstances unexpressed in your document.

 4. Let your family know about your life insurance policy and retirement plans